 Risks, Consequences, Choices

-Picture your sons and daughters applying for a job after they graduate from college.
+Picture your student applying for a job after they graduate from college.

 With modern social media and easy access to the Internet, one of the first things an employer will do is search for them online.

-If your sons and daughters were arrested or did something "dumb," do you think that employer will still bring them in for an interview?
+If they find your student was arrested or made poor decisions, do you think that employer will still bring them in for an interview?

 An arrest record today can impact people in many ways it did not when modern parents were young—but that's just one of the risks related to alcohol.